 2 The government encouraged the destruction of the herds by commercial hunters, who killed as many as they could.
 Without that meat, the native people would have to stay on the reservations and wait for government handouts.

-5 Then, in 1865, the federal government attempted to build a road through the western Sioux hunting grounds, but the people resisted.
+4 Later, the federal government attempted to build a road through the western Sioux hunting grounds, but the people resisted.
 A band of Sioux warriors attacked and killed 80 soldiers in the December 1866 Fetterman Massacre.
-At that time the government promised that all the land west of the Missouri River would be kept for the Sioux people.
+In the Treaty of Fort Laramie (1868), the government promised that land west of the Missouri River would be kept for the Sioux people.

 For the complete story with questions: click here for printable

 Copyright © 2017 edHelper